socnetv/app/docs/roadmaps/roadmap_ws10_graphicswidget_overhaul.md

 are Phase 1's territory (done). **What Phase 1 did not do:** none of it changed the actual paint/geometry cost of rendering a large network — it removed waste (redundant allocations, scans, transform applications) without touching the underlying per-item rendering model.
-If the canvas still feels slow on large networks, that's expected — the real rendering-cost work is the checklist below.
+If the canvas still feels slow on large networks, that's expected — the real rendering-cost work is the Performance Checklist below.
+New canvas-drawing capabilities (not performance-motivated) are tracked separately in the Feature Checklist.

-## Checklist — Not Yet Started
+## Performance Checklist — Not Yet Started

 These are known, evidence-based gaps — not speculative wishlist items.
 Each is grounded in either existing documentation or code already read; none has been scoped to Phase-1-style depth (concrete